 The government has published guidance to help schools open.
 You can read this here.

 The Oak National Academy is an online learning platform that will launch on Monday 20th April to provide remote education.
 This new enterprise has been created by 40 teachers from leading schools, backed by government grant funding.

 It will provide 180 video lessons each week, across a broad range of subjects from maths to art to languages, for every year group from Reception through to Year 10.

-If you think you call within the above categories, you should confirm with your employer that, based on business continuity arrangements, their specific role is necessary for the continuation of this essential public service.
+If you think you are a key worker, you should confirm with your employer that, based on business continuity arrangements, their specific role is necessary for the continuation of this essential public service.

 Vulnerable children include those who have a social worker and those with Education, Health and Care Plans – a legal document that describes a child’s special educational needs and the support they require.
 Children who do not fall into these groups should remain at home with appropriate care.

 Where schools are unable to look after these children, local authorities will work with the Department for Education’s regional teams to ensure an alternative option is available in the same area.

 Registered early years providers, including childminders, private schools and sixth forms should also follow this guidance.
 We will provide financial support for these settings as required.